-We rely significantly on reimbursement from Medicare and private payors, including Medicare Advantage plans, Medicaid and patients for our rental revenue.
-A discussion of third-party reimbursement is contained in Item 1, Third-party reimbursement in this Annual Report on Form 10-K. For the years ended December 31, 2021, 2020 and 2019, approximately 81.9%, 81.5% and 81.1%, respectively, of our rental revenue was derived from Medicare's traditional fee-for-service reimbursement programs.
+We rely significantly on reimbursement from Medicare and private payors, including Medicare Advantage plans and Medicaid, for our rental revenue.
+A discussion of third-party reimbursement is contained in Item 1, Third-party reimbursement in this Annual Report on Form 10-K. For the years ended December 31, 2022, 2021 and 2020, approximately 77.0%, 81.9% and 81.5%, respectively, of our rental revenue was derived from Medicare's traditional fee-for-service reimbursement programs.